1 Intro and Setup

 Check In

-Download the .ipynb file from your practice Colab notebook, open it using Anaconda, and render it using Quarto.
+Download the .ipynb file from your practice Colab notebook and render it using Quarto.

 However, there are also many, many options to make the final rendered document look even more visually pleasing and professional.
 Have a look at the Quarto documentation if you want to play around with themes, fonts, layouts, and so on.